CU6008 - Visual Effects for Computer Graphics and Games (2019/20)

 > Overview of VFX

 The advanced VFX concepts and theoretical material will be covered in the lectures and workshop based sessions (using tutorials and relevant examples).
 Time will be devoted to the discussion and evaluation of problem solutions.
-The student will be expected to spend an equivalent time in private study (research connected with the subject, directed reading, and developing their skills for VFXs implementation).
-This will be demonstrated by implementing and submitting relevant coursework assignments.
+The student will be expected to spend an equivalent time in private study (research connected with the subject, directed reading, and developing their own modelling and texturing style/techniques).
+In addition to this, a substantial coursework will be set.

 LO1: understand the advanced concepts, creative and technical issues related to VFX;

-LO3: demonstrate a capability to choose the appropriate advanced techniques and tools as well as apply in practice the knowledge and skills to match project requirements and suggest effective problem solutions;
+LO2: demonstrate a capability to choose the appropriate advanced tecniques and tools as well as apply in practice the knowledge and skills to match project requirements and suggest effective problem solutions ;

 The assessment will consist of the two components: CW1 and CW2 assignments, all pass on aggregate.
 The tutor will set the subject.